[Oh the tangled web of weeds]

 Then something unexpected happened!
 Something was shaking the earth!
-That’s when Sprout saw these two enormous hands reach down from the sky.
-Both hands began to decimate the surrounding and offending foliage.
+That’s when Sprout saw two enormous hands reach down from the sky.
+Both hands began to decimate the surrounding, offending foliage.
 One by one their enemies were being vanquished—pulled up by their roots!
 “These are the hands that planted us!” thought Sprout excitedly.

 Short, her view no longer obscured, looked up in thankful amazement and awe.
-Though the rotund land slug that appeared dead set on having Sprout for lunch had been moving rather—dare I say it—sluggishly, Sprout knew that slowly but surely he was bound to be one delectable micro salad!
-As the weeds were pulled up however, with them went the slug too, who flew through the air with the greatest of ease.
+Though the rotund land slug, that appeared dead set on having Sprout for lunch, had been moving rather—dare I say it—sluggishly, Sprout knew that slowly, but surely, he was bound to be one delectable micro salad!
+However, as the weeds were pulled up, with them went the slug, too, who flew through the air with the greatest of ease.
 This unsuspecting gastropod never knew what hit him, and Sprout was finally able to breath a great big sigh of relief.

-Water poured over them generously from a large vessel, and they felt His mercy as they were given all the nutritional support that they needed to thrive and grow.
+Water poured over them generously from a large vessel, and they felt His mercy as they were given all the nutritional support tthey needed to thrive and grow.
 Finally, they were both rejuvenated by a misty spray which caused Sprouts aphid cling-ons to drop like flies.
-They soon felt alive and revived—ready for the future they’d now been so graciously given—and thankful for the gift to start afresh.
+It wasn’t long before they felt alive and revived.
+They were ready for the future they’d now been so graciously given, and thankful for the gift to start afresh.

 And they lived happily ever after…